OfFalse/ae-top-trumps/README.md

 <img src="./assets/AE-Wireframe-Wireframe.jpg" alt="Design wireframes for Desktop" width="1000px">

 Wireframing emphasises the core structure: layout, information hierarchy, and user flow.
 This vital step guarantees a solid design foundation before visual aesthetics are added.
-Additionally, this simple mock-up serves as an effective communication tool for gathering early, targeted feedback, enabling us to identify and address usability issues much earlier in the process.
+Additionally, this simple mock-up serves as an effective communication tool for gathering early, targeted feedback, enabling me to identify and address usability issues much earlier in the process.

 To meet the responsive design requirement, the wireframe features both a desktop and a mobile version.
 The design is clearly divided into the Input Phase (Form) and the Result Phase (Top Trump Display) to demonstrate the full user journey and final output.
 For this initial stage, only the "happy path" user flow has been designed; validation and error notifications will be addressed during the complete design phase.